 When prospects understand Workstream 2 they naturally ask for our recommendation for which product to buy (if they do want to buy).
 This is typically when I introduce them to Sam Marshall and his Intranet-in-a-Box report (use “twobb10” for 10% off).

 With 34 products (and 8 “short listings”) in the latest version of the report, the first goal is to begin to shortlist which products to evaluate.
 This report is an essential resource to do this.
 Sam also describes the process of selecting a product (and as it should, it begins with your requirements as the focus and not the features of a product).

 Sam and his team also added a section on which options stood out for different regions (Europe, North America, Multi-National) and different reasons (Value, User Experience).
 These “Intranet Choice” awards help make sure the products that should be on your short list are not overlooked.

-My favorite section of the report is where Sam and his team point out the benefits of using in-a-box products vs. building on top of Office 365.
+My favorite section of the report is where Sam and his team point out the benefits of using in-a-box products vs. building on top of Microsoft 365.
 The table on page 11 of the report is very insightful and helpful for you and your team to make the decision about build vs buy.